Mission Statement

 History

-The school grew quickly during these years as we added teachers while sticking to our Suzuki roots.
-We sent staff members to various training offered during the summer and worked on establishing better organizational and financial routines.
-All of our billing, payroll, and financial affairs were done by loyal board members in our first years: Leadership positions taken by Betsy and BettyLou shifted dramatically when BettyLou suffered a debilitating stroke that left her handicapped in her ability to communicate.
+The school grew and we added teachers while sticking to our Suzuki roots.
+We sent staff members to various trainings and worked on establishing better organizational and financial routines.
+In the first years, billing, payroll, and financial affairs were done by loyal Board members.
+Leadership positions taken by Betsy and Betty Lou shifted dramatically. when BettyLou suffered a debilitating stroke that left her handicapped in her ability to communicate.

 During the summer of 2001, due to a generous donor, the means were found to buy our own home at 432 Spokane Ave.
 Donations poured in from many sides as furniture was purchased, another donor loaned us the funds for a new furnace, many hours of volunteer work went into painting, and contractors built a new bathroom and wheelchair ramp.